-2.2 Validation of the count-based method
+2.2 Validating the method

 The relevance of the method was assessed by testing the likelihood of the estimates of both vital rates.
-For adult survival rate, we checked if the values belonged to the expected interval 0;1, and we compared the values to literature data on ducks that are accessible because adult survival is commonly assessed by capture-mark-recapture (Lebreton, 2001).
-Maximum adult survival is defined as a uniform distribution on 0.7;1.
-The lower limit corresponds to the upper range of survival rates in literature for waterfowl species of similar weight, the upper limit was set to 1 because survival rates of long-life waterfowl species are very high (Buxton et al., 2004; Krementz et al., 1997; Nichols et al., 1992, 1997).
-Recruitment rate is more tricky to validate because it is not upper bounded as it is defined on [0;∞[ and is neither explicitly informed in literature.
-Only some components of the recruitment rate are generally described, such as nesting rate, nesting success, clutch size, hatching success, early stage survival, but rarely survival between the juvenile stage and the first breeding season, which is necessary to inform recruitment rate (e.g. Baldassarre, 2014).
-We then developed an approach to estimate the maximum expected recruitment rate without exploitation and without negative density-dependence processes, and we checked if all values were equal or below this maximum recruitment rate.
-If the recruitment rate outputs of the model are significantly higher than maximum recruitment rate, it means that the method overestimates such rate, which reflects that a part of adult males are not detected during count surveys.
-A null or negative recruitment rate would mean that immature males moulted before the survey or/and the assumption on the stability of the adult sex ratio is overrated.
+For adult survival, we checked if the values were included in the 0;1 interval, and compared our estimates to those of the literature (as suggested by Lebreton, 2001).
+Maximum adult survival is defined as a uniform distribution on the interval0.7;1.
+The lower limit corresponds to the range of survival rates observed in waterfowl species of similar weight, the upper limit was set to 1 because survival rates of long-lived waterfowl species can be very high (Buxton et al., 2004; Krementz et al., 1997; Nichols et al., 1992, 1997, Koons 2014).
+The validation of recruitment rate was trickier both, because the parameter is bounded only by fecundity (clutch-size) and rarely computed.
+Some components of the recruitment rates such as nesting rate, nesting success, clutch-size, hatching success, early stage survival… are generally estimated (réfs), while others such as survival between the juvenile stage and the first breeding season are never mentioned (e.g. Baldassarre, 2014).
+Nevertheless, we then developed an approach to estimate the maximum expected recruitment rate without exploitation (and assuming that the observed density levels did not affect components of recruitment).
+Estimated values above that maximum recruitment rate were interpreted as reflecting failure to detect (count) adult males.
+On the overhand, null or negative recruitment rates could reflect, either that immature males had acquired the male plumage before the survey, or, violation of the assumption about the stability of the adult sex-ratio.

-Practically, maximum recruitment rate is deduced by using its relationship to maximum growth rate and maximum adult survival rate, see Equation (2.5).
-This relationship comes from a simple reasoning for a closed population: population size in year t is equal to the number of adults that survived over year t-1 plus the offspring produced in year t-1 that survived until the reproduction period of year t, i.e. the recruitment in year t.
-The growth rate of a population is thus the sum of adult survival rate plus recruitment rate (Flint, 2015).
-For an open population, adult survival and recruitment rates are confounded to adult and recruit migrations, respectively.
+Practically, the maximum recruitment rate rt is estimated from the difference between the maximum growth rate λ and the maximum adult survival rate S, see Equation (2.5), assuming a closed populations (population size in year t is equal to the number of adults that survived over year t-1 plus the offspring produced in year t-1 that survived until the reproduction period of year t, i.e. the recruitment in year t see Flint, 2015).
+For an open population, adult survival and recruitment rates are confounded with immigration of adult and recruit migrations, respectively.
 This relationship becomes more complex if a species with delayed maturity is considered, see Robertson (2008).